Timileyin123/Replicate-ZURI-Website/README.md

 # Replicate-ZURI-Website
 Here are the links to the websites below:

-For Talent.zuri.team ( “I’m new to the industry page”):
+For Talent.zuri.team ( “I need industry experience”):

 this is the replit link: https://replit.com/@Timileyin123/Replicated-talentzuriteam-frontend-website#style.css